-- 62. There are various ways to reduce risk caused by potential sources of ignition, for example: - Replace naked flame and radiant heaters with a central heating system; - Restrict the movement of, and guard portable heating appliances: - Ensure that prohibition of smoking is enforced;

-- Ensure electrical and mechanical equipment is installed, used, maintained and protected in accordance with the manufacturer's instructions; and - Take precautions to avoid deliberate fire raising.
+- 62. There are various ways to reduce risk caused by potential sources of ignition, for example: - Replace naked flame and radiant heaters with a central heating system. - Restrict the movement of, and guard portable heating appliances; - Ensure that prohibition of smoking is enforced; - Ensure electrical and mechanical equipment (including those brought onto the premises by entertainers, bands etc) is installed, used, maintained and protected in accordance with the manufacturer's instructions; - Take precautions to avoid deliberate fire raising; - In the case of large open air events, such as music festivals, the control of open fires and barbecues is essential and should only be permitted in designated areas at a safe distance from tented accommodation or other combustible structures; and - The controlled storage and use of pyrotechnics.